 Land Services Department

-The land services department has the following sections:
+The Land Services Department has the following sections:

-Survey & GIS Department
+Survey & Mapping Department

-The Survey & GIS department develops, maintains and distributes the state’s primary geographic information including the Ondo State’s Coordinate Reference System, the Ondo State Address File, the Ondo State Property Records Database, and the Ondo State Aerial Photography Collection.
+The Survey & Mapping department develops, maintains and distributes the state’s primary geographic information including the Ondo State’s Coordinate Reference System, the Ondo State Address File, the Ondo State Property Records Database, and the Ondo State Aerial Photography Collection.

 Finance & Administration Department

-The Finance & Administration department is responsible for the financial and administrative management of the bureau.
+The Finance & Administration department is responsible for the financial and administrative management of the Bureau.

-The bureau has put in place technical and security measures to safeguard against threats to the integrity of the titles register and digital cadastre.
+The Bureau has put in place technical and security measures to safeguard against threats to the integrity of the titles register and digital cadastre.
 The measures ensure that all the title records and survey plans are securely backed up on a regular basis.Easy to use

 The Land Records Bureau website has been designed in a way to make it user friendly and to meet the needs of the public.
 The FAQ section has important information and guide to help users with using and navigating the site.Ease of Access to Records